 All Replication Agent installation and configuration issues are described in the Replication Agent for DB2 UDB Installation Guide for OS/390.
-The following items, however, may need further attention in a heterogeneous replication system:
+However, the following items may need further attention in a heterogeneous replication system:

-- All configuration parameter values in the LTM for MVS configuration file are case sensitive.
+• All configuration parameter values in the LTM for MVS configuration file are case sensitive.
 Be careful when specifying the values of the RS\source\ds and RS\source\db parameters, as the Replication Server is also case sensitive.
-If the same case is not used in both Replication Agent and Replication Server parameters, the connection does not succeed. - The LTM for MVS LTM\process\maint\uid\trans configuration parameter controls whether the Replication Agent sends transactions performed by the Maintenance User to the primary Replication Server.
-The Maintenance
+If the same case is not used in both Replication Agent and Replication Server parameters, the connection does not succeed.